Configuring permission rules

 Row-level permissions are boolean expressions that help you restrict access to rows depending on the operation being

-, your boolean expression is run on every row to determine whether that row can
+performed.
+E.g. in the case of select, your boolean expression is run on every row to determine whether that row can

-, the boolean expression determines whether or not the mutation is allowed.
+be read.
+In the case of insert, the boolean expression determines whether or not the mutation is allowed.

 Row-level permissions are defined using operators, static values, values in columns (including those in related tables or nested objects) and session variables.